trustwallet/wallet-core/js/README.md

 `trust-wallet-core` only supports `macOS/OSX` at the moment. `Linux` and `Windows` support is forthcoming.

 ### Bindings

 -   This project uses [`node-addon-api`](https://github.com/nodejs/node-addon-api) to interface with `wallet-core` [C headers]((https://github.com/TrustWallet/wallet-core/tree/master/include/TrustWalletCore)).
 -   The `node-addon-api` functions are wrapped in TypeScript that is then used to generate a JavaScript module with type definitions.

 ### Memory management

 -   Please note that memory allocated with C/C++ is released once there are no references to the JavaScript object and the Node.js garbage collector tries to release it from memory.

 ## Other Resources

 -   For general [`TrustWallet/wallet-core`](https://github.com/TrustWallet/wallet-core) documentation refer to [GitBooks](https://developer.trustwallet.com/wallet-core).

-- For documentation on specific modules that are avaiable.
-Please refer to [`TrustWallet/wallet-core`](https://github.com/TrustWallet/wallet-core) [exposed C headers](https://github.com/TrustWallet/wallet-core/tree/master/include/TrustWalletCore).
+-   For documentation on specific modules that are avaiable, please refer to [`TrustWallet/wallet-core`](https://github.com/TrustWallet/wallet-core) [exposed C headers](https://github.com/TrustWallet/wallet-core/tree/master/include/TrustWalletCore).